-There has been a lot of news in recent days about the new security measures in airports following the incident onboard Northwest Airlines flight 253 on Christmas Day last year.
-As a result, some airports have started using a new passenger screening technology, including backscatter x-ray scanners.
+There has been a lot of news in recent days about the new security measures in airports following the incident onboard Northwest Airlines flight 253 on Christmas Day 2009.
+As a result, some airports have started using new full body scanner technologies, such as backscatter x-ray scanners and millimeter wave scanners.
 This has led to concerns in the public about potential health effects, but is there any reason to be concerned about radiation exposure?

 These scanners are similar to medical x-ray machines only they operate at a much lower energy.
 This means that the radiation dose a person would receive from a backscatter x-ray scan would be much lower than the dose received from a medical x-ray.
 Another difference is that in medicine, the radiation that passes through your body is used to create the picture.
 Backscatter technology uses the x-rays that scatter (or “bounce”) off the surface of your body, as well as any objects next to it, to create the image.
 There is more detailed information about this technology on the website of American Science and Engineering (AS&E), the manufacturer of these scanners.